muktarabdela/muktarabdela/README.md

 - 🌱 I’m currently learning **payton**

-- 👨‍💻 All of my projects are available at [ww.muka10.com](www.muka10.com)
+- 👨‍💻 All of my projects are available at [Portfolio ](https://www.muka10.com)

 - 💬 Ask me about **react, next js**